AyushShahh/Tic-Tac-Toe/README.md

         - Tap the **three dots &#8942;** on the top right corner
         - Click on **More tools**
         - Click on **Create shortcut**
-        - Check - [x] Open as window and click create
+        - Check Open as window option and click create
 - For mobile users
     - Chrome
         - Navigate to the [website](https://tictactoeegame.netlify.app)